Skip to content

 2. Scope

-This guideline is applicable to all University Retirees holding appointments as emeriti, and each emeritus Retiree’s spouse or domestic partner.
+This guideline is applicable to all university Retirees holding appointments as emeriti, and each emeritus Retiree’s spouse or domestic partner.

 2. Definitions